gterai/RidgeR/README.md

 Now, you are able to run our programs.

 ## Extracting secondary structural features from single RNA sequences.
- The optSingle.pl is a program for extracting secondary structural features from single RNA sequences and their corresponding activity data.
+ The QRNAsingle.pl is a program for extracting secondary structural features from single RNA sequences and their corresponding activity data.
  You can run it by the following two simple procedures.

 ### 1) Preparing a data directory